 The SFC is the principal regulator.
 The CRS Code is a guiding document for the SFC in considering whether an RA satisfies the requirement that the RA is fit and proper to be or to remain licensed or registered.
 The CRS Code does not have the force of law.

 Hong Kong is expected to implement the Basel III requirements fully by 2022.
-Currently, an authorised institution incorporated in Hong Kong (eg, a bank) is required to disclose certain information relating to its securitisation transactions, including (i) the qualitative information on its strategy and risk management, (ii) a breakdown of its securitisation exposures in the banking book, and (iii) a breakdown of its securitisation exposures in the trading book.
-The specific requirements are set forth in the Banking (Disclosure) Rules (Chapter 155M).
+The Banking (Capital) Rules (Cap.
+155L) require banks to hold adequate capital and set out the various capital adequacy ratios and the framework for the calculation of such ratios.
+The rules are applicable to securitisation transactions, among other things.
+Furthermore, an authorised institution incorporated in Hong Kong (eg, a bank) is currently required to disclose certain information relating to its securitisation transactions, including (i) the qualitative information on its strategy and risk management, (ii) a breakdown of its securitisation exposures in the banking book, and (iii) a breakdown of its securitisation exposures in the trading book.
+The specific requirements are set forth in the Banking (Disclosure) Rules (Cap.
+155M).

 The HKMA is the principal regulator in respect of such requirements.

-There are no specific laws or regulations that apply to the use of derivatives in securitisations or with regard to SPEs, although there are regulations relating to derivatives generally.
+There are no specific laws or regulations that apply to the use of derivatives in securitisations or with regard to SPEs, although there are regulations relating to derivatives generally (such as regulations relating to disclosure and margins).

 The Code of Conduct for Persons Licensed by or Registered with the SFC (the Code of Conduct), promulgated by the SFC, provides for general investor protection in Hong Kong, although it is not applicable specifically to securitisation.